IsakLundstrom/D0020E_UWB_Nav_DR3/README.md

 Our supervisor Kåre Synnes gave us the task and helped us with insights on meetings on a weekly basis.

-Other acknowledgements goes to Nicklas Brynolf as his project, [Automated Control of aTelepresence Robot using UWBPositioning](https://github.com/iqo/d3-robot-exjobb), help us alot when starting this project and to the Doublerobotics support team as they replied quickly about our questions on the Double D3s API.
+Other acknowledgements goes to Nicklas Brynolf as his project, [Automated Control of a Telepresence Robot using UWB Positioning](https://github.com/iqo/d3-robot-exjobb), help us alot when starting this project and to the Doublerobotics support team as they replied quickly about our questions on the Double D3s API.

 ## Project status
 For now the project is inactive as the course is done and everything we wanted to do and had time to do is done.